 If you are like most people, you say you would ring the triangle.

 First of all, if you are a musician, you have committed yourself to music more than to your mind.
-But more importantly, at bar 62 the music and everyone in the orchestra and audience expect the sound of a triangle and you are the only one in the hall who has one available – you are even know how to use it.
+But more importantly, at bar 62 the music and everyone in the orchestra and most of the audience expect the sound of a triangle.
+You are the only one in the hall who has one available – you even know how to use it.

 Here is what I have found: When we have an opportunity to supply what is truly needed, there is nothing more satisfying than that.
-The thought of free will is purely academic if you are in the right place at the right time and know what to do.
+The thought of free will is purely academic if you are in the right place at the right time and have what the moment calls for.

 There are moments where it best to have a cup of tea and turn off the cell-phone for 10 minutes and let reality catch up with us.
 We may simply be ahead of ourselves.
 Go with the flow, as they say.